 \subsection{TSE in multiple lanes}

-TSE has been an active research area for many years, with many methods proposed for estimating the traffic state on an individual lane.
-Although some previous works have considered multi-lane TSE, most focus on modeling each lane independently without considering the correlations and interactions between neighboring lanes.
-This section demonstrates that we propose a novel approach to enhance the TSE by jointly modeling the traffic states on multiple lanes using the multi-output GP.
-Specifically, we use the trajectories from all lanes as the input features to the multi-output GP model and predict the traffic state for each lane as a separate output dimension.
-By sharing the same covariance structure across all output dimensions, the multi-output GP model can capture the correlations and dependencies between the traffic states on different lanes, leading to more accurate and robust predictions.
+Most previous works have focused on modeling the TSE of each lane independently without considering the correlations and interactions between neighboring lanes. { This section demonstrates the multi-output GP introduced in Section~\ref{sec: multi-output GP} that enhances the TSE by learning the correlations of traffic states on multiple lanes.} Specifically, we use the trajectories from all lanes as the input features to the multi-output GP model and predict the traffic state for each lane as a separate output dimension.
+By sharing the same covariance structure across all output dimensions, the multi-output GP model can capture the correlations and dependencies between the traffic states on different lanes, bringing more accurate and robust predictions.

 The correlation between traffic speed profiles on different lanes of a highway segment is evident from Fig.~\ref{fig:icm} (a).
 The ground truth traffic speed profiles for Lane 1 and Lane 2 demonstrate that these two lanes are correlated, with both lanes experiencing congestion during the first 200 seconds and the last 100 seconds of the observed period.
 From 250 s to 350 s, the traffic speeds on both lanes are high.
 However, when we have only 5\% of trajectory data for each lane, accurately and simultaneously estimating the traffic state on these two lanes becomes challenging.